Person playing puzzle game on phone

 Screenshots and descriptions of different aspects of Sudoku.com game

-For fans of the classic math puzzle Sudoku, downloading this app from Sudoku.com is a no-brainer.
-The game lets users play classic Sudoku, at four different difficulty levels.
-You can also track detailed stats about your gameplay, helping you improve over time.
+For fans of the classic math puzzle Sudoku like me, grabbing this app is a no-brainer.
+It lets me play classic Sudoku at four different difficulty levels, and track a whole bunch of stats about my gameplay which (at least in theory) helps me improve over time.

 Beyond the basics of Sudoku fun, the game also has a few bonus features.
 Customizable themes let you tweak the visual appearance of the boards to your liking.
 Hints and notes help you out when you’re stuck, while daily challenges and seasonal events keep things spicy (and addictive!)

 This app is free and ad-supported.
-You can remove the ads for a one-time cost of $4.99 if they start to annoy you.
+You can remove the ads for a one-time cost of $4.99 if they start to annoy you, but I haven’t found them too bad as yet.

 Monument Valley